2 dead in TV news helicopter crash near I-77: Medic

 WCNC Charlotte President and General Manager Joan Barrett released the following statement when the station learned the helicopter belonged to WBTV:

 We want to extend our deepest condolences to the staff and family members of the WBTV team.
-Losing team members in this way is heart-wrenching.
+Both Chip and Jason have a strong reputation in this community and many will feel their loss.
 We are here to assist the WBTV team in any way we can.

 WCNC Charlotte has reached out to Medic and Charlotte-Mecklenburg police for more information.